AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 New York Teen Driving Laws

-Young motorists could get their license suspended for up to 60 days when texting and driving.
+They will also get five points on their record.
 Learn more about fines for texting and driving in New York.

 What Happens if You Don’t Have Car Insurance in New York?

-If you don’t have insurance while driving in New York, you could get a fine of up to $150.
+If you don’t have insurance while driving in New York, you could get a fine of up to $1,500.
 You might also have your license and car registration suspended until you show proof of insurance.
+Plus, to get your license reinstated, you may have to pay a civil penalty for $750.

 Recap